Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    e.g. http://hostname/presentationpath/relative_path/fragment1.cmf

-   This profile re-uses as much functionality as possible from
+   This profile re-uses some functionality as possible from
    profile  1 as the manifest can be seen
    as a complementary addition to the
    fragmented MPEG-4 stream.
 A difference lies in the way